Exercises

 How long should a cool down after exercise take?

 Most people can use 5 to 10 minutes.
-Harder sessions may need longer.
-Start with easy movement, then add gentle stretching or mobility work if it feels helpful.
+Harder or longer sessions may need more time.
+Begin with easy movement, then add gentle stretching or mobility work if it feels useful.

 Is walking enough for a cool down?

-Yes, walking is often enough after running, gym work, or team sport.
-Keep the pace easy.
-You should feel your breathing and heart rate start to settle.
+Yes.
+Walking is often enough after running, gym work or team sport.
+Keep the pace easy so your breathing and heart rate can begin to settle gradually.

 Can stretching after exercise stop DOMS?

-Stretching may help you feel less tight, but it may not stop DOMS.
-Soreness after new or hard training often needs time, sleep, food, hydration, and smart load planning.
+Stretching may help you feel less tight, but it may not prevent delayed onset muscle soreness.
+Soreness after new or hard training often needs time, sleep, suitable nutrition, hydration and sensible load planning.

 Should I cool down after every workout?

-A short cool down is a useful habit after most harder sessions.
-It matters most after intense training, long sessions, heat, sport, intervals, or exercise that leaves you light-headed.
+A short cool down can be a useful habit after harder sessions.
+It may be particularly helpful after intense training, long sessions, exercise in hot conditions, intervals or activity that leaves you light-headed.

 Can I use ice baths after exercise?